 - Turn off your phone

-- Wait for a few seconds until the screen turns black and you see the Android Recovery Mode on the top
+- Wait for a few seconds until the screen turns black and see the Android Recovery Mode on the top.

 - Highlight Wipe Cache Partition using the Volume buttons and select it by pressing the Power button

 - On the next screen, use the Volume buttons to navigate to the Reboot System Now option.